SPORT INJURIES

 Where there is sports, sports injuries occur.
 In most cases, the symptoms are gone within a few days, sometimes with a few weeks and sometimes they are still present after a few years.

 Doing sports should ensure that you perform better in your life without pain, more relaxation, and more energy.
 You feel better, you look better, you can handle more both physically and mentally.
 That is the power of sports and exercise.
 However, if you have to work around aches and pains all the time.
 If your muscles and joints feel stiff, tight and painful despite all the training.
 You actually feel more tired instead of re-energized, you are probably doing something wrong and it is time to call for help.
+In case of a sports injury, Physiotherapy Leiden can give you good help and guidance to prevent the sports injury in the future.

 In short, you can say that if the force that is placed on a certain tissue (muscle, tendon, ligament or bone) is higher than the maximum load capacity of that tissue, there is an overload.